fletchjp/MERG-Arduino-Software/README.md

  This is the first of the branches.
 It will have some CBUS modules, some related to the non CBUS codes in this main branch.

- This is going well and I am developing two modules CAN1602BUT and CANMODEM.
+ This is going well and I am developing two modules CAN1602BUT and CANTOTEM.

+ There is now the prospect of support for CBUS long messages.

  ### due_cbus